rmosolgo/graphql-ruby/guides/type_definitions/lists.md

 For input, GraphQL lists are converted to Ruby arrays.

-For fields that return list types, any Ruby `Enumerable` may be returned.
+For fields that return list types, any object responding to `#each` may be returned.
 It will be enumerated as a GraphQL list.

 To define lists where `nil` may be a member of the list, use `null: true` in the definition array, for example: